 - The C-suite executives and the business owners might not have the expertise or time to create and clean data sources so that Tableau can visualise the data correctly.
 But they need data visualisation and analytics to make data-driven decisions.

-- Somebody who is in charge of content administration in Tableau Online or server
+- Somebody who oversees content administration in Tableau Online or server

 - Somebody in the organisation who just wants to learn Tableau